-Teachings of Aetas Deae
+The Women of Aetas Deae Discuss Our Philosophy

 Aetas Deae gathers the writings, doctrines, practices, and collective reflections